27th May 2020

 Employers are responsible for providing workers with various forms of protection.
 This includes safety equipment such as hard hats and harnesses, fire-retardant clothing, as well as protection for the face and respiratory system.
 Employers should also take preventative measures regarding fires and explosions and they should have emergency plans in place.

-Adequate training must be provided so that employees know how to work safely and how to respond to emergencies on the job.
+Adequate training must be provided so that employees know how to work safely and respond to emergencies on the job.

 Common Oilfield Accidents that lead to Death